itpropro/nuxt-oidc-auth/README.md

 This module only works with SSR (server-side rendering) enabled as it uses server API routes.
 You cannot use this module with `nuxt generate`.

-:warning: This currently only builds when using the knitwork feature branch feature/base64.
-To reference it, just clone the knitwork repo and run `git checkout feature/base64`, `pnpm i && pnpm build` and update the file based reference in the `package.json`.

 ## Quick Setup

 1. Add `nuxt-oidc-auth` dependency to your project